 How do I troubleshoot NXDOMAIN responses when using Route 53 as the DNS service?

-I'm trying to resolve Amazon Route 53 records.
-However, I'm receiving an NXDOMAIN response from the DNS resolver, or a DNS_PROBE_FINISHED_NXDOMAIN error.
-How can I troubleshoot this?
+I'm receiving an NXDOMAIN response from the DNS resolver, or a DNS_PROBE_FINISHED_NXDOMAIN error when resolving Amazon Route 53 records.

 1. Run a whois query against the domain.